 Valentine’s Day Cocktail: Pomegranate Shandy

-I guess you can’t really prep this in advance, but it’s such a simple drink to make, there’s no need to.
-Just divide a few ingredients between your glasses, and add a straw.
+You can’t really prep this in advance, but it’s such a simple drink to make, there’s no need to.
+Just divide a few ingredients between your glasses, and add a pretty straw.

 The Game Plan: Make this Menu Work for YOU

 With a cocktail and three courses to make, you’re going to want a game plan, so everything’s ready at the same time.
 I made some notes above about how to achieve this, but I wanted to also include a step-by-step for you.

 - Make the soup, and put it into an airtight container in the fridge.

 - Marinate the tofu in the lemon herb marinade, so it will be ready to bake tomorrow.

 - Make the rice crispy treats.
 Make and slice these, then transfer to an airtight container on the counter.
 They’re ready to serve!